carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 - "Missing raster data are filled with nodata values, which should be handled with care for statistics and visualization."
 ---

+Raster datasets have been introduced in [Episode 1: Introduction to Raster Data]({{site.baseurl}}/01-intro-raster-data/).
-This episode introduces the fundamental principles, packages and metadata/raster attributes for working with raster data in Python.
+Here, we introduce the fundamental principles, packages and metadata/raster attributes for working with raster data in Python.
 We will also explore how Python handles missing and bad data values.

 [`rioxarray`](https://corteva.github.io/rioxarray/stable/) is the Python package we will use throughout this lesson to work with raster data.